Heapy/awesome-kotlin/README.md

 * [halilozel1903/KotlinTutorials](https://github.com/halilozel1903/KotlinTutorials) - It's a project that contains lessons and examples about Kotlin programming language.
 * [android-password-store/Android-Password-Store](https://github.com/android-password-store/Android-Password-Store) - Android application compatible with ZX2C4's Pass command line application.
 * [PatilShreyas/NotyKT](https://github.com/PatilShreyas/NotyKT) - NotyKT is a complete Kotlin-stack (Backend + Android) application built to demonstrate the use of Modern development tools with best practices implementation.
+* [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [AmrDeveloper/Linkhub](https://github.com/AmrDeveloper/Linkhub) - Free and open source effective link management app with no ads.
-* [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
-* [BanDev/Buddha-Quotes](https://github.com/BanDev/Buddha-Quotes) - A collaborative project to create a Free and Open Source Buddha Quotes app.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.